This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small loaf bread recipe, check out our Leftover Ingredients Recipe Finder.
+If you have leftover ingredients from this small loaf bread recipe, check out our Leftover Ingredients Recipe Finder.

 Save This Recipe!